Vacuum Chamber State Machine

 Virtual Testing Simulation

-The simulation uses a node–edge graph, where nodes represent vacuum volumes with pressure states and edges model flow paths such as valves or pumps.
-This structure cleanly decouples system topology from behavior, allowing reconfigurations without altering the simulation logic.
+The simulation is implemented as a node–edge graph, where nodes represent discrete control volumes with their own pressure states, and edges represent mass-flow paths such as valves, restrictions, or pumps.
+This abstraction cleanly separates system topology from flow behavior and allows chambers and connections to be reconfigured without modifying the core simulation logic.